seedstack/website/content/docs/seed/manual/transactions/transaction-demarcation.md

 of `org.seedstack.seed.transaction.spi.TransactionMetadata' with the inferred attributes set ot `null` when nothing can be inferred. inferred attributes set.

-SEED provides a built-in always active resolver which automatically associate the transaction handler if only one is available.
+Seed provides a built-in always active resolver which automatically associate the transaction handler if only one is available.
 In this case, it is not necessary to explicitly specify the corresponding transaction handler.

-Other SEED supports can register their own resolvers that will infer more transaction metadata for specific contexts.
+Other Seed supports can register their own resolvers that will infer more transaction metadata for specific contexts.
 Please read the corresponding support documentation for more detail.

 Remember that an explicitly specified `@Transactional` annotation will always override any automatically resolved metadata.